robwgreenjr/multi-tenant-spring-template/README.md

 ### TODO:

-    - Make sure filter query results are accurate with normal SQL
     - Add query parameter support for list of values, only for EQ, LIKE, and NE filters
     - Add any extra test for parameters/query builder/hypermedia